 Home » Airport Info »

-To ensure your and others’ safety while you travel, please keep in mind the following when preparing to go to the airport and for the duration of your journey.
+To ensure your and others’ safety when travelling during Covid-19, please keep in mind the following when preparing to go to the airport and for the duration of your journey.

 - Make sure you have enough face masks and hand sanitiser for your journey.
 Unless instructed otherwise, you must change your face mask every four hours.